 If you are working on something small, that doesn’t mean it can’t produce significant opportunities.
-In a world that mostly exists within your palms, tiny can be synonymous with convenient.
+In a world that mostly exists within your palms, tiny can be synonymous with convenience.
 That’s why nanotechnology serves as the perfect example that testifies to what ‘miniature’ technology can accomplish.

-Now in the case of the professionals working in the domain of nanotechnology, there is a lot of scope for discoveries and applications are continually developing, which results in plenty of job opportunities.
+Now in the case of the professionals working in the domain of nanotechnology, there is a lot of scope for discoveries and applications that are continually developing, which results in plenty of job opportunities.

 Nanotechnology is an area that allows a professional to delve into the molecular level of technology.
 Owing to the advancement in nanotechnology, the field which holds a lot of promising prospects who are willing to explore this area.